Tico Torres

-Hector Samuel Juan "Tico" Torres (born October 7, 1953) is an American musician, best known as the drummer for the rock band Bon Jovi.
+Hector Samuel Juan "Tico" Torres (born October 7, 1953) is an American musician, best known as the drummer and one of the founding members of the rock band Bon Jovi.
 In 2018, he was inducted into the Rock and Roll Hall of Fame as a member of Bon Jovi.

 Childhood

-Hector Juan Samuel Torres was born on October 7, 1953, in New York City, and brought up in the Colonia section of Woodbridge Township, New Jersey.
+Héctor Samuel Juan Torres was born on October 7, 1953, in New York City, and brought up in the Colonia section of Woodbridge Township, New Jersey.
 His parents, Emma and Héctor, emigrated from Cuba in 1948.
+He is fluent in Spanish in addition to English.
 Torres attended John F. Kennedy Memorial High School in Iselin.

 Music career

 Torres was a jazz fan as a youth and studied music with Joe Morello.
 In 1969, he played drums for the psychedelic rock band Six Feet Under.
-Before joining Bon Jovi in 1983, Torres had already played live with Joe Cerisano's R-Band aka Silver Condor in the New Jersey Rock circuit, and in the studio with Franke and the Knockouts, Pat Benatar, Chuck Berry, Cher, Alice Cooper and Stevie Nicks, recording 26 albums with these artists.
+Before joining Bon Jovi in 1983, Torres had already played live with Joe Cerisano's R-Band Silver Condor in the New Jersey Rock circuit.
 Torres was also one of the drummers auditioned by Kiss in 1980 after original drummer Peter Criss left the band.

 Torres was the original drummer for the glam rock band T. Roth and Another Pretty Face and played on their 1980 album Face Facts.